7.jpg

 This small and sustainable courtyard house would not only offer a unique and eco-conscious experience for vacationers but also serve as an example of sustainable desert living in California.
 It would harmonize with the desert environment while reducing its ecological footprint.

-Riyadh Villa _ Residence
+Hillside Terraces _ Residence